-The property development in Macau and oil have been distributed and classified as discontinued operations and the related information has been set out in note 4.
+The property development in Macau and oil segment had been disposed of and classified as discontinued operations and the related information has been set out in note 4.

-Revenue comprises mainly rental income from properties, gross proceeds from sale of properties and crude oil, income from interests in property development, property management service income, and interest income.
+Revenue comprises mainly rental income from properties, gross proceeds from sale of properties, income from interest in property development, property management service income, and interest income.

-Reportable segment profit represents profit before taxation by excluding fair value changes on interests in property development and investment properties, finance costs, exceptional items and head office and corporate income/ expenses.
+Reportable segment profit represents profit before taxation by excluding fair value changes on interest in property development and investment properties, finance costs and head office and corporate income/expenses.

-Segment assets include all tangible, intangible assets and current assets with the exception of deferred tax assets and other corporate assets.
+Reportable segment assets include all tangible, intangible assets and current assets with the exception of deferred tax assets and other corporate assets.